Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: Experiments AND Evaluation

-Finally, we report the time-consuming of different DT synthesis methods including neural-network-based methods and non-neural-network-based methods.
-As shown in Table \ref{Table:All-Time-consuming}, our method can satisfy the real-time (25 fps) generation with 46.040 fps as well as non-neural-network-based methods (except for Kernel-DT), while the neural-network-based methods are failed.
-Moreover, the neural-network-based methods are time-consuming and computationally expensive for training.
-In summary, our method powerfully synthesizes high-quality DT videos with fast speed and low computation superior to the state-of-the-art DT methods, which benefits from the discriminative representation of kernel similarity embedding for exhibiting the spatial-temporal transition of DTs.
+Finally, we report the time consumption of different DT synthesis methods including neural-network-based and non-neural-network-based methods.
+As shown in Table \ref{Table:All-Time-consuming}, our method non-neural-network-based methods (except for Kernel-DT) achieve real-time (25 fps) generation with 46.040 fps, while neural-network-based methods fail.
+Moreover, the neural-network-based methods are time-consuming and computationally expensive to train.
+In summary, our method synthesizes high-quality DT videos with high speed and low computation, making it superior to the state-of-the-art DT methods.
+This can be attributed to its discriminative representation of kernel similarity embedding for exhibiting the spatial-temporal transition of DTs.
 It directly shows that the similarity correlation of different frames is critical prior knowledge for DT synthesis.